sumkit/sumkit.github.io/kumo/README.txt

 Login with your Gmail to read and write emails.
 Click the Help button or the h key for help and keyboard shortcuts.

 kumo can be used from Firefox or Google Chrome on your computer or Google Chrome on your smartphone.
-This website is WAVE acessible and compatible with a screen reader.
+This website is acessible according to WAVE standards and compatible with a screen reader (i.e. Apple's VoiceOver).

 Sources:
 http://oridomi.com/